-4.1 Grant Income
+4.1 Project Income

-Grant Income (Project Funding) is measured at the fair value of consideration received.
-It is recognized when earned from the International Development Association of the World Bank based Disbursement Link Indicators (DLI's) achieved and verified by World Bank.
+The Project Income (Project Grant) is measured at the fair value of consideration received.
+It is recognized when earned from the International Development Association of the World Bank based on Disbursement Link Indicators (DLI's) achieved and verified by the World Bank.